OpenTechSchool/html-css-beginners/extras/push-to-heroku.md

 # Extra credit
     In this module we'll explore how to host your snazzy website on Heroku.
     Why Heroku?
 Simply because heroku works like magic with Git!
-    And for us beginers, not having to pull your hair out to try and deploy your web app is a god send.
+    And for us beginners, not having to pull your hair out to try and deploy your web app is a god send.
     Oh, and Heroku is free for 'light' users, i.e. for people like you and me.

-# The Hosting Conundrun for Beginers
+# The Hosting Conundrun for Beginners

 Learning to code is a fun, creative endeavour.
 At some point, you may want to share your creation with the world... and depending on the technology you used, this can become a real thorn in your side.
 There's enough to do without having to get pulled into the complexities of deplaying your webapp on a publicly accessible server.